 The “engage, inform, and delight” model is more relevant than ever during a time of crisis.
 People are looking for reassurance and relief along with a dose of pragmatism.

-When we’re inundated with negativity, some good wit and a good offer (when communicated with a touch of tactful optimism) can go a long way.
+When we’re inundated with negativity, some good wit, and a good offer, when communicated with wit and a touch of tactful optimism, can go a long way.

 Brands That Turned to Creative Advertising Investments

 There are many brands that have experienced long-term success by realizing the potential of creative advertising during a time of crisis.

 Kellogg’s famously doubled its advertising budget during the Great Depression and introduced the beloved characters of Snap, Crackle, and Pop.
 Cereal company Post, for comparison, did the opposite and cut back on spending.
 Kellogg’s saw a profit increase of 30% by 1933 – even while the economy was in shambles.
 And those depression-era characters are still household names.